PadawanNico21/PadawanNico21/README.md

 - I'm 16 years old
 - I'm french 🇫🇷
-- And I'm currently in 1st Class
+- And I'm currently in 11th Grade (Première in French)

 ## ✏ What can I do ?